How to Balance People Vs. Process in Your Competitive Intelligence Efforts

 2. Identify where human analysts are most valuable.
 Some examples include: making recommendations to the C-suite, assessing risks and opportunities, and interpreting complex data.
 See how you can free up people on your CI team to do this mission-critical work.
 Leverage the strengths of technology and process to give people that time back.

-The Ultimate Guide to Integrating AI into Competitive Intelligence Programs
+The Ultimate Guide to a Integrating AI into Competitive Intelligence Programs

 3. Automate data collection and aggregation.
 Make use of technology and automated processes to streamline data collection and processing tasks.
 Web scrapers, data crawlers, and sentiment analysis algorithms can efficiently gather and analyze large amounts of data, freeing up human analysts to do more strategic work.